'Timeless' Investments: New Scholarships Widening Our Reach

 The Attijariwafa Bank Public School Scholarship for Students with Disabilities supports one public school graduate with a physical or learning disability who has demonstrated exceptional academic achievement and leadership.

-“The best thing you can do with your money is invest it in education because education is timeless,” said Manar Kheir, a freshman studying journalism and mass communication.
+“The best thing you can do with your money is invest it in education because education is timeless,” said Manar Kheir, a visually impaired freshman intending to study journalism and mass communication and recipient of the Sawiris Undergraduate Scholarships for Students with Disabilities.
 “I’m excited to eventually work on AUC TV, and in the future, I want to use my voice to make change in society.”

-Mahmoud Ismail, also a Kaderoun scholar and an English major, said he appreciates AUC’s organization and the kindness of his professors and classmates.
+Mahmoud Ismail, also a recipient of the Sawiris Undergraduate Scholarships for Students with Disabilities and an English major, said he appreciates AUC’s organization and the kindness of his professors and classmates.
 “Thank you to everyone who tries to support young people who want to achieve their goals in life,” he said.